-- Let your child eat what he or she wants, and don't force eating if your child doesn't feel like it.
+- Let your child eat what they want, but don't force it if your child doesn't feel like eating.

 - If your child also is vomiting and/or has diarrhea, ask the doctor if you should give a children's oral rehydration solution (also called oral electrolyte solution or oral electrolyte maintenance solution).